Murder of Seow Kim Choo: Withdrawal of plea and second trial

 However, the prosecution described the killing as "relentless" and "cruel", stating that Daryati lied about having nightmares and contended Daryati had control over her actions and was not suffering from any mental condition that amounted to an impairment of her mental state at the time of the offence, and stated that she clearly premeditated the plan by preparing knives to confront Seow over her passport, showing her ability to plan and reason.
-They also argued that Daryati was not truthful in her account to Dr Tan as she did not told the prosecution's psychiatrist Dr Jaydip Sarkar about the nightmares.
+They also argued that Daryati was not truthful in her account to Dr Tan as she did not tell the prosecution's psychiatrist Dr Jaydip Sarkar about the nightmares.
 Dr Sarkar also took the stand in February 2021 to tell the court that although Daryati felt sad, anxious, frustrated and homesick shortly after arriving in Singapore, she did not suffer from an abnormality of the mind.
-Dr Sarkar also stated that based on his interviews with Daryati's friends, family and Seow Kim Choo's family, Daryati did not have problems with her daily functioning since she had completed high school, find work and make friends back in Indonesia, as well as eating normally; had not lost much weight; and was able to make friends.
+Dr Sarkar also stated that based on his interviews with Daryati's friends, family and Seow Kim Choo's family, Daryati did not have problems with her daily functioning since she had completed high school, found work and made friends back in Indonesia, as well as ate normally, had not lost much weight, and was able to make friends.